bing-he/bing-he.github.io/research.md

 __5. Building a 3D subduction zone model using CUBIT__

-__6. Simulating the spontaneous earthquakes using PYLITH in 3D model__
+   __Simulating the spontaneous earthquakes using PYLITH in 3D model__